 The outlook varies from person to person and is difficult to predict.
 Contacting an epilepsy support group might help you feel less fearful about your child’s condition.

-Anyone involved in your child’s daily care, including teachers, should be informed that your child has epilepsy.
+You should tell everyone involved in your child’s daily care – for example, child care staff and teachers – that your child has epilepsy.
 They need to understand what this means, as well as how to handle a seizure if it happens.
-Encourage your child to wear a talisman (wrist bracelet or pendant) that lets people know she has epilepsy.
+Encourage your child to wear a wrist bracelet or pendant that lets people know he has epilepsy.